owagner/modbus2mqtt/README.md

 "prefix/poller topic/state/reference topic"

-A value will only be published if it's textual representation has changed, e.g. _after_ formatting has been applied.
+A value will only be published if it's raw data has changed, e.g. _before_ any formatting has been applied.
 The published MQTT messages have the retain flag set.

-A special topic "<prefix>/connected" is maintained.
+A special topic "prefix/connected" is maintained.
-It's a enum stating whether the module is currently running and connected to the broker (1) and to the Modbus interface (2).
+It states whether the module is currently running and connected to the broker (1) and to the Modbus interface (2).

 Writing to Modbus coils and registers